NON-Encoding/NON-Encoding.github.io/index.md

-When text content started to cross system borders more frequently due to growing interconnection of computer systems their users were faced with a new kind of incompatibly as programs could not interpret the bits and bytes of text correctly.
+When text content started to cross system borders more frequently due to growing interconnection of computer systems their users were faced with a new kind of incompatibly as programs could not handle the bits and bytes of _alien_ text correctly.

 Interconnected programs and systems that shared text also needed to share a commonly understood encoding.
 But a universal encoding comes with